Roubaix 28 hours

 quarantine restirctions in many countries means many overseas athletes may have problems on travelling to the race (repeat of 2020).

-Whilst there was live tracking for the race, it appeared to have stopped just before 24 hours.
+Whilst there was live travking for teh race, it appeared to have stopped just before 24 hours - results at 24 hours with no full results sheet.

 invitation - includes race information